Irritable Bowel Syndrome (IBS)

 IBS-mixed (IBS-M)

-Most of your poop is hard and lump and loose and watery on the same day.
+Most of your stools are hard and lumpy and loose and watery (on the same day).

-In this form of IBS, out of all the days when you have at least 1 abnormal bowel movement, constipation is the predominant type of stool on ≥25% of the days and diarrhoea predominates on ≥25% of the other days.
+In this form of IBS, out of all the days when you have at least one abnormal bowel movement, constipation is the predominant type of stool on ≥25% of the days, and diarrhoea predominates on ≥25% of the other days.

 Can IBS be cured and how is it treated?

-IBS does not have a definitive cure at the moment, hence the treatment of IBS is centred around relieving symptoms and minimising the impact of IBS on patients’ lives.
+There is no definitive cure for IBS at the moment, hence treatment revolves around relieving IBS symptoms and minimising the impact of it on patients’ lives.

-Patients with milder symptoms can often cope by managing their diet & lifestyle.
+Patients with milder symptoms can often cope by managing their diet and lifestyle.
 Certain types of food can aggravate or increase the frequency of bowel movements and should be avoided.

-Leading a healthy lifestyle, in general, helps as well, and this includes managing stress levels, having adequate hydration & a high-fibre diet and exercising regularly.
+Leading a healthy lifestyle, in general, helps as well, and this includes managing stress levels, having adequate hydration and a high-fibre diet and regular exercise.

-For those with more severe symptoms or if IBS is significantly hampering their daily life, the doctor may prescribe medication to aid with the symptoms.
-Various medications may partially alleviate abdominal cramps and reduce the frequency of diarrhoea, as well as laxatives to relieve constipation.
+For those with more severe symptoms or if IBS is significantly hampering their daily life, your Gastroenterologist may prescribe medication to ease the symptoms.
+Various medications may be prescribed to mildly alleviate abdominal cramps and reduce the frequency of diarrhoea.
+Laxatives may also be provided to relieve constipation.
 If stress is a significant trigger for IBS, psychological therapy in the form of counselling may be of use as well.

 Low-FODMAP diet